Ottawa businesses concerned about impact of new U.S. tariffs on aluminum

 Covered Bridge Brewing in Stittsville is concerns about the impacts of new U.S. tariffs on aluminum.

-OTTAWA -- The Federal Government has promised swift retaliation against the U.S. following President Donald Trump move to impose new tariffs on Canadian aluminum.
+OTTAWA -- The Federal Government has promised swift retaliation against the U.S. following President Donald Trump's move to impose new tariffs on Canadian aluminum.

 But as the trade war between neighbours continues, local businesses that rely on aluminum products are worried about what it could mean for them.